Carnegie Station: Climate

+History

 The history of the station is related to the history of the Linke family.

 Due to its isolated location, artefacts from explorers and earlier travels are known to have been observed or found in the station area, as well as more recently, lost or ill-equipped travellers in the area.

 In 1940, G Lanagan and his wife drove 800 cattle from the Kimberley to the station, a distance of 900 mi, utilising in part the Canning Stock Route.